Non-unitary Trotter circuits for imaginary time evolution: Conclusions

 ITE methods implemented on quantum circuits have found many applications in recent years.
 Sokolov et al used ITE for the determination of the ground state of transcorrelated Hamiltonians \cite{sokolov2022transcorrelated}.
 They obtained promising results, gaining up to four orders of magnitude improvement in the absolute energy error in comparison to non-transcorrelated approaches.
-More generally, algorithms that perform imaginary time evolution can be used as a subroutine; for instance, in the calculation of correlation functions \cite{tazhigulov2022correlated} and in the estimation of low-lying excited states using quantum subspace diagonalisation methods \cite{motta2020determining}.
-Moreover, we note that our algorithm can be readily extended to the real (or imaginary) time Trotterised simulation of non-Hermitian systems, $\hat{H} = \hat{H}_1 + i\hat{H}_2$, where $\hat{H}_1$ and $\hat{H}_2$ are Hermitian, by concatenating Pauli gadgets for real time propagation and for imaginary time propagation.
+More generally, algorithms that perform imaginary time evolution can be used as a subroutine; for instance, in the estimation of low-lying excited states using quantum subspace diagonalisation methods \cite{motta2020determining}.
+The most comparable method to Trotterised PITE is LCU PITE, which block encodes a first order approximation to the ITE operator.
+Since Trotterised PITE is a block encoding of the Trotter-decomposed ITE operator, whose accuracy can be readily improved, it is more suited than LCU PITE to applications which require an accurate application of the ITE operator; for instance, in the calculation of finite temperature correlation functions \cite{tazhigulov2022correlated, motta2020determining}.
+Moreover, we note that our algorithm can be readily extended to the real (or imaginary) time Trotterised simulation of non-Hermitian systems, $\hat{H} = \hat{H}_1 + i\hat{H}_2$, where $\hat{H}_1$ and $\hat{H}_2$ are Hermitian, by concatenating Pauli gadgets for real time propagation (deterministic, Figure \ref{fig:pauli_gadget_real}) and for imaginary time propagation (probabilistic, Figure \ref{fig:pauli_gadget_imag}).
+This could be used for the simulation of open systems (see, for instance, Algorithm I in \cite{kamakari2022opensystems}).